bbauska/Coursera-Bootstrap/readme.md

 The second parameter is the options for the browser sync plugin.

-Then finally, we\'ll schedule or we\'ll configure the task called default.
+Then finally, we&apos;ll schedule or we&apos;ll configure the task called default.

 Just like me have the default task in Grunt, we can also have a similar